Stability-AI/StableSwarmUI/README.md

 Those interested in helping push from Alpha to Beta to Full Release are welcome to submit PRs (read the [Contributing](/CONTRIBUTING.md) document first), and you can contact us here on GitHub or on [Discord](https://discord.gg/stablediffusion).
 I highly recommended reaching out to ask about plans for a feature before PRing it.
 There may already be specific plans or even a work in progress.

 Key feature targets not yet implemented:
+- Automatic proper usage of the SDXL Refiner (A model selector for which refiner to use, and what mode to use it in, and how many steps to give it)
 - Image editing tools
 - LoRAs, ControlNets
 - Internal TIs (already supported indirectly as all compatible backends specify these via text anyway, but a listing and handler for them should be present)